Vandivier/afterecon/content/2020-07-20-on-the-scientistic-ethic.md

 ---
-title: On the Scientistic Ethic
+title: "On the Scientistic Ethic"
 date: 2020-07-20 17:22:10
 author: John Vandivier
 ---